MateuszJalocha/whyR-conference/README.md

 Two approaches to prediction were used in the study, in the first case only one model was created based on all observations.
 In the second case, separate models were created for each of the districts, based on observations located only in these districts and then predictions were combined.
 Methods used to create models are:

-- **Multiple regression** - the best model was selected using Akaike Information Criterion.
+- **Multiple Regression** - the best model was selected using Akaike Information Criterion.
 - **Bagging**
 - **GBM**
 - **Random Forest**